rage/java-programming-fall-19/data/part-1/2-printing.md

 </sample-output>

-Once you've finished the exercise and see that it prints the correct string, return the exercise to TMC.
-Following that, you can read more about [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), who was one of the first programmers.
+Once you've finished the exercise and see that it prints the correct string, return the exercise to TMC server.
+After that, you can read more about [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), who was one of the first programmers.

 </programming-exercise>